 Telecommuting remains strongly recommended for employees that are able to perform their essential job duties from home for the near future as we all continue to navigate through the COVID-19 pandemic.
 Departments will evaluate work demands and it is understood that telecommuting will not work in several areas of County services.
-While the dates for the return of employees to the workplace will vary by department, planning for the return process is in progress.
+While the dates for the return of employees to the workplace will vary by department, planning for the return process is in progress, and many employees have returned to the office.
 Employees who are currently telecommuting are encouraged to contact their supervisors or managers with questions about continued telecommuting.